nedrysoft/pingnoo/README.md

 The script will use the curl binary to obtain any tools required for the deployment process.

-The resulting asset will be placed in the deployment folder.
+The script stores the deployable asset in the deployment folder.

 ### Linux Notes

 The application requires RAW socket privileges and therefore must be run as root or given raw socket access using the setcap command.

-The cmake configuration for linux has the following post link command, this command is is optional and is controlled by the option `Pingnoo_SetRawCapabilities`.
+The CMake configuration for Linux has the following post link command, this command is optional, and you can control this with the option `Pingnoo_SetRawCapabilities`.

 `sudo -n /usr/sbin/setcap cap_net_raw,cap_net_admin=eip $${APPLICATION_BINARY_FOLDER}/$${TARGET}`

-This will automatically apply the privileges to the executable after linking by running setcap via sudo, the `-n` flag is required to stop sudo prompting for a password if required, if a password is required then sudo fill fail.
+This command will automatically apply the privileges to the executable after linking by running setcap via sudo, the flag `-n` is required to stop sudo prompting for a password if necessary if a password is needed then sudo will fail.

 To stop sudo requesting a password for the `/usr/sbin/setcap` command create the following entry in `/etc/sudoers`(replacing <username> with the name of your user account):

 `<username> ALL = (root) NOPASSWD: /usr/sbin/setcap`

 *Please be aware of any security issues by doing this.*

-In addition, it's not possible to debug the application due to the requirement of RAW sockets, one way of solving this is to create a script in `/usr/bin/gdb-sudo` with the following content:
+Also, it's not possible to debug the application due to the requirement of RAW sockets, one way of solving this is to create a script in `/usr/bin/gdb-sudo` with the following content:

 `#!/bin/sh`
 `sudo -n /usr/bin/gdb $@`